SilkRose/Pony/archive/blogs/census-consensus.md

 Once writing had started, I worked on polishing the site and fixing bugs until it came time to code the event loop, the thing that controlled the event and updated the story with the correct chapter.

+A fun fact about the website: The user [LastToTheParty](https://www.fimfiction.net/user/584567/LastToTheParty) is the last person to sign up as I write this.
+Their name checks out.